-The internet is constantly changing how we see the world and live our lives.
-But there are dangers online we need to contend with.
 With the abundance of antivirus software available, choosing the one that provides the strongest protection is difficult.
-In this post, I’ll compare two contenders you may consider when choosing your next antivirus package: Kaspersky and TotalAV.
+In this post, I’ll compare two leading providers – Kaspersky and TotalAV.

-I’ll be looking closely at what each program has to offer, comparing pricing, features, malware protection, performance, and more.
+I’ll be looking closely at what each program offers, comparing pricing, features, malware protection, performance, and more.
 I have included data from my own malware and performance tests, as well as results from third-party studies.

 In case you don’t have time to read the full article, my winner is Kaspersky.
 It has a wide range of features and is simple to use.
 Most importantly, it’s excellent at protecting your device against threats with its powerful scanning function.

 Want to know more?
 Read the article for a full comparison.

 - Top rating among independent AV comparison sites

 |Antivirus and Antispyware|